TESTING information & TIPS

 Taking tests probably isn’t at the top of your “bucket list”, but with the help of the Chicago Real Estate School, passing the Illinois Real Estate Exam is a goal you CAN accomplish!

-From the time that you pass the class test, you have up to four years to take the state exam for the first time.
-(Naturally, we recommend doing it as SOON as possible – you can take it as soon as two business days after passing the class test).
+From the time that you complete your course, you have up to four years to take the state exam for the first time.
+(Naturally, we recommend doing it as SOON as possible – you can take it as soon as two business days after finishing the class).
 The state exam is administered at locations around the Chicago area, 6 days per week, throughout the year.
-You’ll be given written directions for signing up for the state exam, when you pass the class test.
-The whole process is done online – you are not issued a certificate when you pass the class, but instead, your successful completion is reported directly to the State via an online tool.
+You’ll be emailed written directions for signing up for the state exam, when you finish your course.
+The whole process is done online – you are emailed a certificate when you pass the class, and your successful completion is reported directly to the State via an online tool.

 You’ll be well-prepared for the state exam, and over 90% of our students pass it on the first try.
 If that doesn’t happen for some reason, you’ll have three more chances to take the state exam within a year of your first attempt.

-The state exam costs $46 each time you take it, while the class test is included in your registration fee.
+The state exam costs $55 each time you take it, while the practice class test is included in your registration fee.
 CRES also offers a 540-question practice exam for an additional charge (or included in some of our package deals)

 Here are some tips for doing well on both tests: